masonwongcs/simple-url-speedtest/readme.md

    * Data response will be in this format
    * {
    *   url: string
-   *   pingL number //in milliseconds
+   *   ping: number //in milliseconds
    * }
    */
   console.log(data)